Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-5eagT20FREw.md

 ### Transcript

-> dedicated service will fix everything oh yeah that's totally what's going to happen 100 uh like the game is going to reach 1.0 as soon as we release dedicated service the game will just be done and all the features will be done story will be in there everything will just be fixed you know
+> dedicated service will fix everything oh yeah that's totally what's going to happen 100, like the game is going to reach 1.0 as soon as we release dedicated service the game will just be done and all the features will be done story will be in there everything will just be fixed you know